Bune Information

 The re-emergence of Bune in modern occultism represents a welcome shift in the perception of ancient entities once demonized by the Church and misunderstood by the masses.

-In the contemporary occult framework, Bune has been re-evaluated and given Her rightful place as a powerful spiritual ally across various neo-pagan practices, including Wicca, Druidism, and Demonolatry.
+In our contemporary occult framework, Bune has been re-evaluated and given Her rightful place as a powerful spiritual ally across various neo-pagan practices, including Wicca, Druidism, and Demonolatry.

 bune and modern occult practice